rytilahti-juuso/seating-order-organizer/README.md

 6. If you see all of the above prints and no errors raise, you are probably fine and can start coding.

 # Workflow:
+1. See that the code is running properly using above steps
+2. Copy participants and their wishes to the columns in the file named `input-participant-and_wishing-list.xlsx`.
+3. Run all the code in the namespace
+4. Check the created `output-seating-order.xlsx` file.
+Look for are cells where the font is **red**.
+This means that the participant has special wishes (e.g. "I would like to sit next to the other old students") or they have typos in their wishes.
+Look in the `input-participant-and_wishing-list.xlsx` and correct the wishes so that they match the names of the participants.
+If there is someone who has a special wish "I don't want to sit next to person xx" you can leave that wish unaltered.
+It will not affect functionality of the code.

+General Notes:
+- The names that end up in `output-seating-order.xlsx` file are the ones under the name column
+- Most of the code handles anonymous list, which is indexes of the participants.
+There are at least two reason for that
+  - Performance.
+It is a lot lighter to handle array of numbers instead of array of strings or data-objects.
+  - it negates some user input errors. in the code before the indexes are created from the lists, the comparing between names and wishes is done after preprocessing user input.
+This preprosessing is removing spaces and Capital letters.